-Understanding What League City DWI Lawyers Can Do for You in Your DWI Case
+Understanding What Our League City DWI Lawyer Will Do for You in Your DWI Case

-- Advise you what actions to take to help your case
+- Advise you on what actions to take to help your case

 - Keep you updated as your case progresses